elusivecodes/FrostDateTime/README.md

 #### Days In Year

-The `daysInYear()` method returns the number of days in the current year.
+Get the number of days in the current year.

 ```javascript
 date.daysInYear();